Tajikistan Population Pyramid (2025)

 What demographic challenges will Tajikistan face in the future?

 Tajikistan faces youth-related demographic challenges over the coming decades.
-The large youth population (35.9%) requires massive job creation, with approximately 3869,000 young people needing employment opportunities annually.
+The large youth population (35.9%) requires massive investment in education and economic development.
 Future aging pressures will emerge as current working-age populations retire over the next 20-30 years.
-High fertility levels require continued investment in education, healthcare, and infrastructure to support growing populations.
-Additional challenges include managing rural-urban migration and urban development pressures.
 Climate change, technological disruption, and global economic shifts will compound demographic pressures.
 Successful navigation requires proactive policies addressing education, healthcare, employment, social protection, and sustainable development to manage demographic transitions effectively.

 trends